GoTo: Media | Home | Programs

 Television

 The most exciting collaboration ever, in the history of our organization, was Montana Gets Green produced with KTVQ in Billlings!!!
 Check it out at www.MontanaGetsGreen.com!!
 For about a year, we produced 2-minute features about sustainable businesses, products and lifestyles in Billings.
 Then we made an even more exciting leap to the broadcast (still on KTVQ) of our widely-adored "Green Smarts with the Green Man" series that you can read about on our Green Man website and our media page!
-See episodes at our YouTube channel.
+See episodes on the Green Man website or on our YouTube channel.
 All our television projects are produced by Kris Prinzing, MusEco's Director.

-She also (still) produces a weekly television program called Green Trends West - read more on our media page!
+She also produced television program called Green Trends West - read more on our media page!

 Radio